fictionco/fiction/@docs/essentials/content/index.md

 ## Global Styles and Variables

-Since the content wrapper is available on all front-end pages, its ideal for setting global styles and CSS variables.
+Since the content wrapper is available on all front-end pages, it's ideal for setting global styles and CSS variables.

 Since the wrapper component lies within the `body` of your HTML, use the `html.factor-app` specifier to wrap your global styles.